Northeast winter storm shuts schools, knocks out power - NewsBreak

 "It has been below average for snowfall across the Northeast this year, and so this nor'easter will be very impactful," he said.

-While higher elevations get snow, authorities warned residents in coastal areas to watch for possible flooding because of heavy rains.
-The National Weather Service in New York said wind gusts could reach 50 mph (80 kph) across Long Island and lower Connecticut.

-Rain was turning into snow across parts of New England with winds picking up and power outages reported across the region.
+Rain was turning into snow across parts of New England and winds were picking up.
+There were at least 80,000 customers without power across New England.
 In New Hampshire, it was Election Day for town officeholders, but more than 70 communities postponed voting because of the storm.

-One community that did not postpone voting was Londonderry, a town of about 24,000 people in the southern part of the state, where steady snow was falling.
-The polls had opened at 6 a.m. and were scheduled to close at 8 p.m.

-Many voters opted to turn in an absentee ballot Monday, in advance of the storm, town moderator Jonathan Kipp said.
-Some diehard residents braved the elements.
+"We know that the driving conditions are going to be treacherous," Patrick Moody of AAA New England said.

-The weather service said expected snow totals from the storm, which is forecast to wind up Wednesday, range from a foot to 18 inches (30 to 46 centimeters) in higher elevations in Massachusetts, to 4 to 6 inches (10 to 15 centimeters) in Boston.
-Higher elevations in southwest New Hampshire could get up to 2 feet (60 centimeters) of snow, and Augusta, Maine, could see 8 inches to a foot (20 to 30 centimeters).
-Copyright 2023 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+The weather service said expected snow totals from the storm, which is expected to wind up Wednesday, range from a foot to 18 inches (30 to 46 cm) in higher elevations in Massachusetts, to 4 to 6 inches in Boston.
+Higher elevations in southwest New Hampshire could get up to 2 feet of snow, and Augusta, Maine, could see 8 inches to a foot.

+The storm in the Northeast came as California continued to face severe weather.
+Crews rushed to repair a levee break on a storm-swollen river in California's central coast as yet another atmospheric river arrived this week with the potential to wallop the state's swamped farmland and agricultural communities.

 Comments / 0